OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ```
 ### Backup the SQL Server database

 The simplest backup possible is a full database backup.
-Execute the below T-SQL command to save a backup to a NAS or file share.
+Execute the below T-SQL command to save a backup to a NAS or file share:

 ```
 BACKUP DATABASE [OctopusDeploy]